Biz-codes/special-nights-in/README.md

 ### 3. Functionality
 The app's functionality includes:
-* search for Cocktail recipes by ingredient
+* search for cocktail recipes by name
-* filter cocktail results by alcoholic
+* filter cocktail results by ingredient
 * search for meal recipes by name
 * filter meal results by main ingredient
 * see cocktail and meal results displayed side by side